-For the current year (2018) a number of Committee meetings have been scheduled that should be sufficient for the performance of the tasks entrusted to it.
+For the current year (2019) a number of Committee meetings have been scheduled that should be sufficient for the performance of the tasks entrusted to it.
 During the current year, up to the date of approval of this report, the Committee has held 3 meetings.

-The participation of each incumbent Member of the Committee at meetings held during the year 2017 is shown in Table 1 attached (Article 123-bis, paragraph 2, letter d) of the Consolidated Law on Finance).
+The participation of each Member of the incumbent Committee at meetings held during the year 2018 is shown in Table 1 attached (Article 123-bis, paragraph 2, letter d) of the Consolidated Law on Finance).

-Information on the number of meetings and activities refers to the overall activities carried out by the Committee in 2017.
+Information on the number of meetings and activities refers to the overall activities carried out by the Committee in 2018.

-As regards the activities carried out during 2017, the Committee, in accordance with the provisions of the Corporate Governance Code:
+As regards the activities carried out during 2018, the Committee, in accordance with the provisions of the Corporate Governance Code:

-- received extensive disclosures on financial management and on the composition and performance of the Company's debt and the relative hedging of risks, Company policies on financial and exchange risks as well as on procedures in place regarding market abuse and anti-corruption and on Terna's rating characteristics.
+- received extensive disclosures on financial management and on the composition and performance of the Company's debt and the relative hedging of risks, Company policies on financial and exchange risks as well as on procedures in place regarding market abuse and anti-corruption (having approved the related procedures) and on Terna's rating characteristics.
 It also received periodic financial reports, illustrated in detail by the relative company managers.
-In this context, the impact of the new accounting standards were investigated further through meetings with the Manager of Administration, Finance and Audit; - expressed its positive opinion concerning the decision made by the Board on the degree of compatibility of the main risks concerning Terna and its subsidiaries with a business management consistent with the identified strategic objectives, when meeting with the Chief Risk Officer (as defined below) and the Head of Risk Management; - shared the company's decision-making process regarding methods for the first-time implementation of the "Consolidated Non-Financial Statement" in compliance with Legislative Decree 254/2016, examining in particular the results of the materiality analysis carried out by the Company as a premise to the Statement; - in conjunction with and with the involvement of various interested parties and bodies, expressed its positive opinion on the adequacy of Internal Audit and Risk Management System with respect to the company structure and risk profile assumed, as well as on its efficacy, and examined the report of the Chief Risk Officer
+In this context, the impact of the new accounting standards were investigated further through meetings with the Manager of Administration, Finance and Audit; - expressed its positive opinion concerning the decision made by the Board on the degree of compatibility of the main risks concerning Terna and its subsidiaries with a business management consistent with the identified strategic objectives, when meeting with the Chief Risk Officer (as defined below) and the Head of Risk Management; - shared the company's decision-making process regarding methods for the implementation of the "Consolidated Non-Financial Statement" in compliance with Legislative Decree 254/2016, examining in particular the results of the materiality analysis carried out by the Company as a premise to the Statement;

-(CRO) set up as described below in Section XI under the "Internal Audit and Risk Management System" presented to the Committee by the same and expressed its opinion on the appointment of the new CRO;

-- to analyse any additional risks relative to the Company, it examined the Company's assessments of sustainability issues, met with the Company's Senior Executives to assess the methods for managing any risks connected with peaks in energy demand and structural interventions to cover energy demand and with the launch of the capacity market mechanism and the integration of the portions of the National Transmission Grid resulting from the acquisition from the Ferrovie dello Stato Italiane S.p.A.
-Group, it held a specific meeting with the manager of the corporate security structure; - met the Internal Audit unit Manager and positively examined the structure of Terna's audit, the work schedule prepared by the Internal Audit unit Manager and the regular reports prepared by the Internal Audit Manager in 2017, obtaining elements for the evaluation of the audit and risk management system, also as concerns the Group reorganisation and formulating its opinion to the Board of Directors on the Internal Audit unit's Reporting line; - met the independent auditing firm to assess the auditing activities with particular regard to the methods by which they were carried out and the results; - appointed the Secretary following renewal of the Committee's composition.
+- in conjunction with and with the involvement of various interested parties and bodies, expressed its positive opinion on the adequacy of Internal Audit and Risk Management System with respect to the company structure and risk profile assumed, as well as on its efficacy, and examined the report of the Chief Risk Officer (CRO) set up as described below in Section XI under the "Internal Audit and Risk Management System" presented to the Committee by the same and expressed its opinion on the appointment of the new CRO; - to analyse any additional risks relative to the Company, it examined the Company's assessments of sustainability issues, met with the Company's Senior Executives to any further risks for the Company, particularly for the analysis of discipline and safety management in the workplace and accident trends, and in particular on the Health and Safety Plan; - met the Internal Audit unit Manager and positively examined the structure of Terna's audit, the work schedule prepared by the Internal Audit unit Manager and the regular reports prepared by the Internal Audit Manager in 2018, obtaining elements for the evaluation of the audit and risk management system, also as concerns the Group reorganisation and formulating its opinion to the Board of Directors on the Internal Audit unit's Reporting line; - met the independent auditing firm to assess the auditing activities with particular regard to the methods by which they were carried out and the results; - appointed Salvatore Enrico Scuricini as Secretary.